Malaysia spas for all bods

 For rejuvenating heat therapy soak in the resort’s hot springs and dipping pools, or sweat out your toxins in the thermal steam cave.
 Cool off with a bracing plunge into an ice bath or have a refreshing outdoor shower using spring water direct from the rainforest.
 Alternative therapies include a pool where fish will nibble away rough skin, and a meditation cave.
 You can also swim in the freeform pool, work out in the fitness centre or enjoy a reiki healing session in an amethyst cave.

 Once you’ve worked up an appetite head over to The Pomelo restaurant for some healthy spa cuisine.
 Dishes are made using local organic produce and are free from artificial seasoning or flavourings.
 Wash it all down with a bottle of organic wine (yes, alcohol) – then head back to that thermal steam cave.
+Or slip away to the Meditation Cave – a cavernous cathedral to relax, and literally shut out the world.

 Kuala Lumpur hotel spas and Putrajaya